juliagangi/337Project1/README.md

 python3 awardnames.py
 ```

-In the terminal, there will be human readable output printed as the program runs, and json output at the end.
+In the terminal, human readable output will be printed as the program runs.
+Once the program is finishing (after about 9 minutes) json output will be printed.